 Prescription: Soar

 Part of the cognition series.
-Follows the Diagnosis: Soar.
+Follows the Diagnosis and SOAP Notes.

 BeforeAfter